paradiselabs-ai/glue-framework/docs/magnetic_fields.md

    - Example: `double_side_tape = { code_interpreter }` means "this model works directly with the code interpreter"

 2. **Magnetic**
-   - Used when tools need to share resources
+   - Used when models need to share tools that keep persistant data
    - Like tools sharing the same whiteboard space
-   - Example: `magnetic = true` means "this tool can share resources with other magnetic tools"
+   - Example: `magnetic = true` means "this tool can keep its data persistent when being used by other models"

 ## Simple Example: Code Interpreter